fmachanda/PyProject/README.md

 Clone this repo into the desired directory.
 This project contains the [public_regulated_data_types][prdt-link] submodule, so you must use `--recurse-submodules`.

+The X-Plane simulation requires that the files are placed into the `X-Plane 12/Aircraft/` directory.
+Replace `<directory>` below with the correct path.

 ```bash
 git clone https://github.com/fmachanda/fmuas-main.git <directory> --recurse-submodules